Skip to main content

 The primary biomarker, IGF-1, should be interpreted in the context of the individual’s overall metabolic health.
 For instance, in a state of insulin resistance, the body’s sensitivity to GH can be blunted, potentially leading to a less robust IGF-1 response.
 A comprehensive protocol recognizes this interplay.

 The goal of peptide therapy is not just to elevate a number, but to restore a physiological signaling pathway that contributes to improved body composition, enhanced physical recovery, and better metabolic flexibility.
-The clinical response, measured through both subjective well-being and objective changes in and metabolic markers, is the ultimate guide to dosing.
+The clinical response, measured through both subjective well-being and objective changes in body composition and metabolic markers, is the ultimate guide to dosing.

 By viewing the patient through this systems-biology lens, a clinician can create a truly personalized protocol that addresses the root causes of dysfunction and promotes a durable state of high performance and wellness.